What is a Rhinoplasty?

 The nasal septum separates the nasal passages in the nose.
 The septum is made out of cartilage and thin bone.
 Due to birth defects or injury, some people have a deviated septum which can impair breathing.
 Dr. Price corrects a deviated septum by trimming and straightening the cartilage.
 This procedure can be performed as an outpatient procedure with local or general anesthesia and usually takes 1 to 2 hours.
 Incisions are made within the nose so there is no outward scarring.

-In addition to the cosmetic and medicial applications of rhinoplasty, there is a reconstructive aspect as well.
+In addition to the cosmetic and medical applications of rhinoplasty, there is a reconstructive aspect as well.
 When the nose is broken, it doesn’t always heal back in the same shape.
-Post-traumatic rhinoplasty can help restore the face to its former appearance before the injury.
+Post-traumatic rhinoplasty performed by Connecticut Board-Certified Plastic Surgeon, Dr. Gary Price, can help restore the face to its former appearance before the injury.

 Are you ready to find out more about nose surgery?
-Request a consultation with board-certified plastic surgeon Dr. Gary Price or call his office in Guilford at 203-453-6635.
-His office is convenient to patients from New Haven and other communities in Connecticut and Rhode Island, and is 90 minutes from New York.
+Request a consultation with board-certified plastic surgeon Dr. Gary Price or call his office in Connecticut at (203) 453-6635.
+His office is convenient to patients from New Haven, Fairfield County and other surrounding areas in Connecticut.